 Here’s the step Eternalism takes: if time is a dimension, just like width and height, why not represent it in the length dimension, which we currently aren’t using.
 By replacing length with time, we create a visible three-dimensional object that represents the entire video.

 To imagine this, think of taking each frame from the video, printing it out on a piece of translucent plastic, and stacking them.
-The end result is a three-dimensional object representing each object in the scene and their locations at each point in time.
+The end result is a three dimensional object of each object in the scene, with every position represented.

 We’ve represented two dimensions of space and one of time as a single, three-dimensional, static object.